Chancery Lane

 We sporadically have “Chancery Lane Station Chambers, London”, as opposed to a street number address.[1][2]

-We have Jessel Chambers as establishment associated with the addresses 88, 89, and 90, Chancery Lane, London, W.C.[3].
+We have Jessel Chambers as an establishment associated with the addresses 88, 89, and 90, Chancery Lane, London, W.C.[3].
 Patent agents Cassell & Co. and Alfred Ernest White are both associated with these “Chambers”.
 Patent GB-1909-21732 has Cassell & Co. located at the same address numbers with no mention of Jessel Chambers.

 “Chancery Lane” could be seen perhaps as something of an “establishment”, or “culture”, thought of or approached through and beyond the period upon which we are focused.